-When you’re looking to fit bifold doors there are several materials from which you can choose.
-In this article, we’re going to take a quick look at three commonly used materials to help you select the one that’s right for your property.
+When you’re looking to fit bifold doors in your home, there are several materials from which you can choose.
+We’re going to take a look at three commonly used materials to help you select the one that best suits your new build or renovation project.

 Aluminium is a strong and lightweight material that is 100% recyclable with no loss of quality.
-Bifold doors usually comprises aluminium profiles sandwiched around what is known as a polyamide thermal break – a strip of rigid insulation material.
+Aluminium bifold doors are usually comprised of aluminium profiles sandwiched around what is known as a polyamide thermal break – a strip of rigid insulation material.

 The inherent strength of aluminium is such that the frames can be narrow, like our slim-frame range of windows and doors.
 This maximises the glass area, and can also be used to mimic the appearance of traditional steel windows.

 There are a growing number of windows and doors that are made using two or more different materials.
-The most common combination is to have a timber window that is clad with aluminium on the outside to protect it from the weather.
-Other composites may comprise timber and aluminium sandwiched around a layer of insulating foam.
-These composites can achieve some good thermal results.
-Aesthetically, they are not to everyone’s taste and they tend to be amongst the more expensive types of window.
+For example, the most common combination is to have a timber window that is clad with aluminium on the outside to protect it from the weather.
+Other composites may comprise of timber and aluminium sandwiched around a layer of insulating foam .

-uPVC (Unplasticised Polyvinylchloride) is the same as PVC-U (Polyvinylchloride – unplasticised) and is widely used in the replacement windows market in the UK.
+uPVC (Unplasticised Polyvinylchloride) is the same as PVC-U (Polyvinylchloride – Unplasticised) and is widely used in the replacement windows and doors market in the UK.
 Its popularity is due to its low cost and low maintenance qualities.
-Traditionally these windows and bifold doors have been white, though more recently a variety of coloured and wood-grain finishes have been available – the colour either being painted on or applied using a thin film called a foil.
+Traditionally these bifold doors have been white, though more recently a variety of coloured and wood-grain finishes have been available – the colour either being painted on or applied using a thin film called a foil.

 uPVC bifold doors are usually put together by welding the mitred corners and trimming off the excess plastic, this does leave a groove at each corner that some people find unsightly.
 There are a few uPVC windows that are made with joints that mimic more traditional timber windows and are screwed together instead.